AgPipeline/transformer-soilmask/stereo-texture-analysis/README.md

   This file contains the feature vectors per image or region of interest.
 Following fields are available:

   - roi = label of region of interest [1..N]
-  - area = area of ROI
+  - area = area of count of pixelsROI
-  - edges = count of pixels
+  - edges =
   - dgci.-0.1 .. dgci.2.9 = histogram bins ranging from DGCI values -.1 to 2.9;  the values represent
     frequency counts
   - m.cx = center of mass x coordinate